 6. Personalize the Guest Experience

 People don’t like to be sold to.
 It makes them feel like you only care about the money in their wallets.
-Hotel inbound marketing works because it eliminates the typical corporate feel that many hotel brands drag along with them.
+Hotel inbound marketing works because it eliminates the typical corporate feel that larger hotel chains include in their experiences.

 With this approach to hotel marketing, your content does the selling for you, and since it’s not a direct-selling tactic, it becomes more of a conversation.
 It allows guests to spend time upfront with the value they’ll get when they book their stays at your property.